 From the Beginning

 My photography journey started in elementary school, when I began obsessing over disposal film cameras and taking photos of EVERYTHING.
 My favorite thing was going to Long's Drugs and getting the images developed, and patiently waiting all week for the prints.
-I self taught myself throughout middle and high school on a variety of digital point and shoots and 35mm film cameras, was always learning something new.
+I self taught myself throughout middle and high school on a variety of digital point and shoots and 35mm film cameras, and was always learning something new.
 I was your typical Tumblr hipster girl that always had a camera attached to her hand.
 I did countless photoshoots for friends and family, worked for a local newspaper, and even did a couple of small weddings.
 It wasn't until getting married and moving away from home that I started to think about photography as a career (although I always dreamed of being a National Geographic photographer).
-I started advertising on Facebook and over the course of almost 5 years I've worked my butt off to build this dream business of mine!
+I started advertising on Facebook and over the course of over 6 years I've worked towards this full time business.
 It took a lot of trial and error, some really bad photoshop jobs (rip sepia filters), and a limitless amount of support from my friends, family, and clients.
 2019 was my first year going full time, and although it was one of the scariest things I've ever done, it was the best decision of my life.
 I remind myself every day how lucky I am to run my own business doing what I am most passionate about.

 My Partner in Crime

 So much of who I am today is owed to this guy right here.
 I'm lucky to call this goofy, 80's movie loving, handsome dude my high school sweetheart.
 He's my #1 supporter and one of the main reasons I took myself seriously when it came to starting a photography business.
 He's always believed in me, and constantly pushes me to be the best that I can be.
 Don't let the tattoos fool you, under all that ink is an ooey gooey center.
 One of these days I'll convince him to leave the Army and come work for me, but for now his ego is still too big for that.